 Cigna Bariatric Surgery Requirements

-Individuals must be over the age of 18 and reaches their expected growth and have evidence of once of the following:
+Individuals must be over the age of 18 and reach their expected growth and have evidence of one of the following:

 - a Body Mass Index (BMI) of over 40,

 - a BMI over 35 with at least one co-morbidity including high blood pressure, high cholesterol, coronary artery disease, Type II Diabetes, hyperlipidemia, obstructive sleep apnea, and pulmonary hypertension (others may apply).